nuxt-community/google-analytics-module/docs/content/en/usage/page-tracking.md

 ---
 title: Page tracking
-description: How to track a page in Goggle Analytics module
+description: Learn how to track a page in Google Analytics with the Nuxt module
 position: 4
 category: Usage
 ---